-Instructional delivery will be accomplished through face to face instruction offered at Southwest High School.
+Instructional delivery will be accomplished through a face to face, in-person instructional methods offered at the high school campus.

 Institutional strengths that facilitate the offering of the proposed program

 - 1. Over 100 years of experience offering quality educational opportunities - 2.
 Diversity Dual federal designations as a Historically Black College or University (HBCU) and a Hispanic Serving Institution (HSI) - 3.
 Outcomes for educational programs are identified, assessed, and used to provide evidence of improvement - 4.
 Cyclical and systemic Planning, Budgeting and Assessment (PBA) Cycle - 5.
 Annual Strategic Planning and Unit Planning Process - 6.
 Long and healthy history of dual enrollment offerings across the service area including those with the school districts addressed in this prospectus - 7.
 Highly qualified and experienced staff and faculty (SACSCOC, Comprehensive Standard 6.2.a) - 8.
 Strong and substantive faculty development programs - 9.
 Information technology support - 10.
 Nurturing and supportive environment for students